merlendo/easydbs/README.md

     secret_name: str
 ```

-Select all the row of your table.
+Select all the rows of your table.
 ```python
 import easydbs
 from sqlmodel import select